-The next core position trade for Signalee is the iShares South Korea ETF (EWY).
+The next position trade for Signalee is the iShares South Korea ETF (EWY).
 It has about $4.2B of assets with an average trading spread of 0.01% and daily volume in excess of $200 million.
 So it’s easy to get into and out of.
 Furthermore, its price to earnings ratio is only 13x, it has a distribution yield just shy of 3 percent (so we get paid to wait for price to go up or down), and it primarily holds technology, financial, and consumer cyclical stocks.

 The only downside is its 20 percent concentration in Samsung Electronics.
 Not a dealbreaker as Samsung is a global juggernaut with a diverse product set, but Signalee typically tries to avoid concentrated positions.

-One of the main tenants of core position trading is to buy the dip (#BTFD).
+One of the main tenants of position trading is to buy the dip (#BTFD).
 EWY, like the rest of the market, got caught up in the sharp selloff that occurred at the beginning of February.
-Since core position trading relies on volatility, this was a relief as markets that go straight up for long stretches of time are infuriating for us.
+Since position trading relies on volatility, this was a relief as markets that go straight up for long stretches of time are infuriating for us.
 As prices stabilized and returned to its prior uptrend, we’re starting a position under the assumption that it’ll continue to grind higher.

-If we’re wrong and price drops down to $64, then depending on the economic backdrop and other fundamental trading factors, we’ll re-evaluate the core trading position and determine whether to add to EWY or sell it entirely.
+If we’re wrong and price drops down to $64, then depending on the economic backdrop and other fundamental trading factors, we’ll re-evaluate the trading position and determine whether to add to EWY or sell it entirely.
 I realize this seems vague and unhelpful, but traders who rely purely on price stops for exits often miss out on profitable opportunities when they blindly sell.

 Why is South Korea cheap?